starvingarden/arch/README.md

 # Description

 - This is a bash script that installs Arch Linux automatically.
-Read the details section below for important information on how the system will be configured.
 - Read the "Details" section below for important information on how the system will be configured.
 - Read the "Usage" section below for important information on how to run the script.
-- The installation includes printing capabilities, bluetooth, automatic recommended system maintenance, and automatic snapshots of / and /home directories.
-- The "install.sh" script will ask if you want to include the repo owners custom configurations.
-For details on what this includes, see the "custom configurations" section in the "config.sh" script
-- Cancel the installation at any time with "Ctrl+c"

 # Details